 2) A diet built around ultra-processed foods (HFCS, refined carbs, industrial fats, junk food)

-Many modern foods deliver a combination the body struggles with: rapidly absorbed sugars/starches, liquid calories, low satiety, and highly processed fats.
+Many modern foods deliver a combination the body struggles with: rapidly absorbed sugars/starches, liquid calories, low satiety, and highly processed industrial seed oils.
 High fructose intake—especially in hypercaloric, ultra-processed diets—can increase liver fat production because fructose is handled largely by the liver.
 At the same time, ultra-processed diets can promote gut barrier disruption and low-grade inflammation in some people, which can amplify insulin resistance and worsen fatty liver progression.
 The key point is not a single ingredient—it’s the overall pattern of metabolic overload.

 3) Chronic stress, disrupted circadian rhythm, and poor sleep